kicaj29/MongoDB/README.md

 ```

 >NOTE: in case very busy system when we run both above queries the second query might return different data then the first query because `linearizable` only returns the data after all the previous write operations commit data into all replicas.
 QUESTION: really all replicas or majority?
 [Docs](https://docs.mongodb.com/manual/reference/read-concern-linearizable/#mongodb-readconcern-readconcern.-linearizable-) says that it is 'https://docs.mongodb.com/manual/reference/read-concern-linearizable/#mongodb-readconcern-readconcern.-linearizable-'.
 Also docs says: "  Linearizable read concern guarantees only apply if read operations specify a query filter that uniquely identifies a single document."

+## Cursor

+Cursor is a virtual object where MongoDB stores the documents returned by the find method.

 ## Write concerns